kyle-annen/widget_marketplace/README.md

 Test watcher to smooth development.

 #### dialyxir
-Descrpancy analyzer for elixir.
+Descrepancy analyzer for elixir.
 Used to check type signature if typespecs are provided, dead/unreachable code, unneeded test, etc. Used in CI.